 She tells us: “All the therapists at The Practice have their own Professional Indemnity and Public Liability insurance and the buildings we work from have building and contents insurance so that as far as possible everything is covered.

 “We have insurance to be as responsible as we can be, without being over cautious.
 The buildings we work from are all classed as D1 (a non-residential institution) or above by the local council, which means they are certified for public use.
 The cost of insurance cover in our profession is actually reasonable, especially considering the litigious world we seem to be inhabiting.”

-What is the key to making your online business successful?
+What is the key to making your online counselling and psychotherapy business successful?